 What is the art department budget and how is it allocated?
 How much budget would you be given to spend on supplies in your first year?
 This is a really important piece of information.
 A teacher recently described an administrator asking how she would produce a quality program on a very meager budget.
 Some districts are poor and some just don’t value the arts enough to properly fund them.
 It’s not always about money per se but about a school’s values.
 Have they invested in the arts?
 Is there a kiln, document camera, adequate storage, computer lab, etc?

-You can also observe the school and their publications to access how much a school values the arts.
+You can also observe the school and its publications to access how much a school values the arts.
 Is there art hanging in the school?
 A place for 3D work to be displayed?
 Do they have a gallery?
 Look at the school’s program of studies and observe how many art classes are listed.
-Also consider the size of the music and drama programs at the school.
+Also, consider the size of the music and drama programs at the school.
 Sometimes smaller schools can only sustain one “strong” art program.
 Does the school compete in contests?
 Do they hold an art show?
 Is there an art club or National Arts Honor Society?

 Support for teachers

 What kind of support systems will I have as a new teacher?
-It’s pretty common, but not a given, for administration to have a program to help new teachers adjust.
+It’s pretty common, but not a given, for the administration to have a program to help new teachers adjust.
 Ask the administration if there are such programs in place.

 What type of school discipline plan is in place?
-Do teachers feel supported by administration?
+Do teachers feel supported by the administration?
 I often check to see if the student handbook is online and if so, I read it.
 If you get an opportunity to interact with teachers ask if they feel supported by their administration when dealing with students and parents.

 What technology is available to teachers?
 Are teachers issued laptops?
 How often are they replaced?
 Is there adequate tech help?
 COVID-19 certainly put a spotlight on school districts that had old technology with teachers struggling to teach remotely.
 Look to see how available printers and photocopiers are to the staff.

 What opportunities does this school offer for professional development and growth?
-Does the school pay any portion of classes taken for a Master’s degree or for professional develoment?
+Does the school pay any portion of classes taken for a Master’s degree or for professional development?
 How does the school pay scale compare to other districts in the area?
-At one job I taught the same two half year classes over and over.
+At one job I taught the same two half-year classes over and over.
 I was so ready to teach new art classes at my new job.
 Another job paid for a portion of college tuition which helped as I was chipping away at my Master’s degree.

 Quality of administration and health of the school at large

 How do administrators interact with school community members?
 When in the presence of students, does he or she greet them?
-If you talk with the department chair or teaching staff, ask about their perception of administration leadership and their support of the arts.
+If you talk with the department chair or teaching staff, ask about their perception of administration leadership and support of the arts.
 Also, use your eyes.
 How do you see administrators interacting with students and staff?
 Do people seem happy or on edge?
 One parent described an uneasy feeling she had around the principal of her son’s elementary school.
 She went on to describe watching her son enter the school and how the principal never made eye contact with her son and yet snapped at him for going the wrong way.
 I vote for trusting what your gut says about what you have observed.